The Hill (2023 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on four critics, indicating "mixed or average" reviews.
 Audiences polled by PostTrak gave the film an 80% positive score, with 58% saying they would definitely recommend it.

 Frank Scheck of The Hollywood Reporter gave a mixed review, criticizing the slow pace and "extraneous subplots".
 He praised the writers, saying "Angelo Pizzo and the late Scott Marshall Smith inject plenty of warmth and humor into the tale, never letting the characters overly succumb to stereotypes" and "Fortunately, the film also includes enough light-hearted humor to compensate for its corniness".

 G. Allen Johnson writing for the San Francisco Chronicle gave a negative review.
 He criticized the script as being a "cliched" Hollywood biopic, elaborating "The Hill is meant to be inspiring, of course, and to some, it might be, but the vibe is more reassuring in the way that it does not deviate from the standard-issue formula of such movies.
 It is a cinematic case of confirmation bias, designed to fulfill preexisting values and beliefs".
 He described Celentano's direction as "a Rockwellian postcard vision of midcentury small-town American South, where even the rusty cars and run-down houses have a golden nostalgic glow".